 Serengeti National Park

-Tanzania’s oldest and most popular National park, also a world heritage site and recently proclaimed a 7th wonder of the world, the Serengeti is famed for its annual migration, when some six million hooves pound the open plains, as more than 300,000 Burchell’s zebras and 200,000 Thomson’s gazelle join the wildebeest’s trek for fresh grazing.
-Yet even when the migration is quiet, the Serengeti offers arguably the most superb game-viewing in Africa.
-Great herds of Cape buffalo, smaller groups of African elephant and Masai giraffe, and thousands upon thousands of common eland, topi, Kongoni, impala and Grant’s gazelle.
+Tanzania’s oldest and most popular national park, also a world heritage site and recently proclaimed a 7th world wide wonder, the Serengeti is famed for its annual migration, when some six million hooves pound the open plains, as more than 200,000 zebra and 300,000 Thomson’s gazelle join the wildebeest’s trek for fresh grazing.
+Yet even when the migration is quiet, the Serengeti offers arguably the most scintillating game-viewing in Africa: great herds of buffalo, smaller groups of elephant and giraffe, and thousands upon thousands of eland, topi, kongoni, impala and Grant’s gazelle.

 Tarangire National Park